LesiaChaban/gdk-oci-oke-workshop/06-build-run-native/build-run-native.md

    The native executable starts instantaneously.

-## Task 3: Send a requests to publish metrics to OCI Metrics
+## Task 3: Send requests to publish metrics to OCI Metrics

 1. From the second terminal, send a few test requests (2 each) with cURL, as follows: